jparneodo/node-training/packages/training-21-complete-app/README.md

 ## Expressjs

+Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 This project is webapp using expressjs http server.

 Install [Expressjs CLI](http://expressjs.com/en/starter/generator.html) in global or use these commands instead: